erraja97/Law-And-Justice/Readme.md

 - Basic of HTML and CSS
 - Selectors to target Elements
 - Postioning Elements
-- Bckground Color and Image
+- Background Color and Image
 - Button with no fill only border

 # This Project took me around 2.5 hours to complete.